Macroeconomic Outlook as of January 2026

 Policy implication: More episodic volatility and a higher structural inflation floor.

-• 5.
-Investment Strategy Implications - Given persistent inflation, Fed uncertainty, and slower economic growth, investment positioning remains focused on quality, innovation, and alternatives.
+• 5.With sticky inflation, Fed uncertainty, and slower growth, focus remains on quality equities, innovation, and alternatives while managing risks.

 • Fixed Income: Continue to favor shorter durations given policy uncertainty and inflation risk.
 Longer-dated bonds remain less attractive until inflation expectations decline and policy path becomes clearer.
 Real‐return (inflation‐adjusted) securities may be more interesting, but still challenged if inflation persists.